Tax havens: not as far away as you think

 16th Mar 2016

-A new Oxfam report highlighted this week that because the UK heads up the world's biggest financial secrecy network, spanning its Crown Dependencies and Overseas Territories and centered on the City of London, it has an unparallel opportunity to help end the era of tax havens.
+A new Oxfam report highlighted this week that because the UK heads up the world's biggest financial secrecy network, spanning its Crown Dependencies and Overseas Territories and centred on the City of London, it has an unparallel opportunity to help end the era of tax havens.
 Luke Gibson, Tax and Inequality Policy Adviser, takes us through how these tax havens are affecting the worlds' poorest and what the UK can do about it.

 We revealed this week that the richest 1% of the UK population - made up entirely of millionaires - has captured more than a quarter of the £4 trillion increase in national wealth since 2000, while the poorest continue to struggle to make ends meet.
 At the same time rich UK individuals avoid £5 billion in tax each year.